javascript-tutorial/en.javascript.info/1-js/13-modules/03-modules-dynamic-imports/article.md

 hi();
 bye();
 ```

-Or, for the default export:
+Or, if `say.js` has the default export:

 ```js
 // 📁 say.js